-Rona Abramovitch, PhD – Professor Emeritus, University of Toronto, Board member on several non-profits in Toronto
+Rona Abramovitch, PhD (she/her) Co-Chair – Professor Emeritus, University of Toronto, Board member on several non-profits in Toronto

-Maia Bessemer, BA, JD – Legal Counsel, Shopify Inc.
+Maia Bessemer, BA, JD (she/her) – Associate General Counsel, Corporate, Shopify Inc.

-Maureen Carter-Whitney, LLB, LLM (Co-Chair, Secretary) – Member, Condominium Authority Tribunal/Immigration and Refugee Board, Refugee Appeal Division
+Maureen Carter-Whitney, LLB, LLM (she/her) Co-Chair/Secretary – Member, Immigration and Refugee Board, Refugee Appeal Division

-Trish Cislak, BA, B.Ed – Head of Libraries – Crescent School, Director of Research – Crescent Centre for Boys’ Education
+Trish Cislak, BA, B.Ed (she/her) – Head of Libraries, Crescent School / Director of Research, Crescent Centre for Boys’ Education

-Saisha Guzder, BA – Digital Marketer & Brand Strategist for the Arts
+Saisha Guzder, BA (she/her) – Digital Marketer & Brand Strategist for the Arts

-Jean Hopkins, MSW, MSc – Policy Analyst, Royal College of Dental Surgeons of Ontario
+Jean Hopkins, MSW, RSW, MSc (she/her) – Policy Analyst, Royal College of Dental Surgeons of Ontario

 Maureen Fair – Executive Director, West Neighbourhood House